SaftIng/safting.github.io/doc/phpframework/backends.md

 The following list contains back-end shipped with _Saft_ in the default distribution.

+### Virtuoso

-- Virtuoso - Store adapter to OpenLink Virtuoso triple stores. ([external requirements](#virtuoso))
+Store adapter to OpenLink Virtuoso triple stores.

+### HttpStore

+<a class="btn" href="rdf">More information</a>

-- HttpStore - Store adapter to access SPARQL-endpoints over HTTP. ([external requirements](#httpstore))
+Store adapter to access SPARQL-endpoints over HTTP.

-- LocalStore - Store adapter for storing RDF on the local filesystem.
+### ARC2

-- ARC2 - This backend provides a Store adapter which utilizes ARC2 for storing RDF data in a MySQL database. ([external requirements](#arc2)) ARC2 itself also provides serializer and parser for a couple of RDF serializations.
+This backend provides a Store adapter which utilizes ARC2 for storing RDF data in a MySQL database.
+ARC2 itself also provides serializer and parser for a couple of RDF serializations.
 It is planned to support that too.

+### FileCache

-- FileCache - Cache adapter to store cache entries on the local filesystem.
+Cache adapter to store cache entries on the local filesystem.

+### MemcacheD

-- MemcacheD - Cache adapter to store cache entries in the RAM using MemcacheD daemon. ([external requirements](#memcached))
+Cache adapter to store cache entries in the RAM using MemcacheD daemon.

+### Redland

-- Redland: Provides data serializer and parser.
+Provides data serializer and parser.
 Implements the _Saft.data_ and _Saft.Rdf_ interfaces.

 ## Virtuoso